Maralinga Tjarutja

 The Maralinga Tjarutja, or Maralinga Tjarutja Council, is the corporation representing the traditional Anangu owners of the remote western areas of South Australia known as the Maralinga Tjarutja lands.
 The council was established by the Maralinga Tjarutja Land Rights Act 1984.
-The area is one of the four regions of South Australia classified as an Aboriginal Council (AC), and its official consideration as a local government area differs between federal and state sources.
+The area is one of the two regions of South Australia functioning as an Aboriginal council.
+For this reason, similarly to Aṉangu Pitjantjatjara Yankunytjatjara, the status of Maralinga Tjartutja as a local government area is sometimes counted separately from the other LGAs in South Australia.

+Maralinga Tjarutja is also the name of a 2020 documentary film of the same name.

 The Aboriginal Australian people whose historic rights over the area have been officially recognised belong to the southern branch of the Pitjantjatjara people.
 The land includes a large area of land contaminated by British nuclear testing in the 1950s, for which the inhabitants were eventually compensated in 1991.

 There is a community centre at Oak Valley, 520 mi NW of Ceduna, and close historical and kinship links with the Yalata 350 km south, and the Pila Nguru centre of Tjuntjuntjara 370 km to their west.